 There are many upgradable parts you can ignore, but this is one that you should always consider.

 Switching out your standard wheels for alloy wheels can be another simple car customisation that can really change the look of your car.
-If your car currently has alloys and they are looking aged and tatty then you’ll be able to find local garages that can repair and refurbish them.
+If your car currently has alloys and they are looking aged and tatty then you’ll be able to find local garages that provide alloy wheel repairs in your local area.

 You should always select the best possible tyre available for your car.
-It helps improve on a lot of things like your acceleration increase, speed, braking, and handling.
+It helps improve on a lot of things like your acceleration increase, speed, braking, handling and also safety.

-This may be considered as the most expensive part to be upgraded.
+This may be considered the most expensive part to be upgraded.
 But, if you are an avid enthusiast of speed and power, it is important to consider this upgrade.

 You need to remember that when it comes to upgrading your engine, your car should be capable of handling it.
 You might get a good engine, but if the car can’t handle it, you have just wasted a lot of money for nothing.